egeaydin/Mousy/README.md

 ## Current Task
 * Try to get position changes of X axis
+Version 0.0.4: Introduced new type which is MinMax.
+Now logging max and min for four different values.

 ## Change log:
 Version 0.0.3:
-* Using kalman filter instead of moving avarage, which seems to be much better
+* Using kalman filter instead of moving average, which seems to be much better

 ## Change log:
 Version 0.0.2: